LitGhostLove/GhostBot/docs/Chinese Commands List.md

 `.autotranslang` `.atl` | Sets your source and target language to be used with `.at`.
 Specify no arguments to remove previously set value.  | `.atl en>fr`
 `.translangs` | 列出所有有效的翻譯語言。 | `.translangs`
 `.xkcd` | Shows a XKCD comic.
 No arguments will retrieve random one.
 Number argument will retrieve a specific comic, and "latest" will get the latest one.  | `.xkcd` 或 `.xkcd 1400` 或 `.xkcd latest`
-`.pathofexile` `.poe` | Retrieves character list from the specified account name.
-Can filter by league name.
-Paginated, 10 characters per page. | `.poe "Zizaran"` 或 `.poe "Zizaran" "Standard"`
-`.pathofexileleagues` `.poel` | Retrieves the list of current main league names.
-Non-SSF names are valid for the `.poec` command. | `.poel`
-`.pathofexilecurrency` `.poec` | By default, shows the Chaos Orb equivalent of the input currency.
-Specify two currencies to determine the exchange rate between them.
-Some common shorthand currency names can be used.
-Data is retrieved from https://poe.ninja | `.poec Standard "Mirror of Kalandra"` 或 `.poec Standard "Orb of Alchemy" "Vaal Orb"`
-`.pathofexileitem` `.poei` | Retrieves tooltip for the specified unique item. | `.poei "Headhunter"`

 ###### [回目錄](#_1)